 Cilluffo directs Auburn University's McCrary Institute for Cyber and Critical Infrastructure Security.
 He previously directed George Washington University’s Center for Cyber and Homeland Security.
-Previously, Cilluffo served as special assistant to President George W. Bush for homeland security.
+He was special assistant to President George W. Bush for homeland security.

 Cohn is the executive director of the Electronic Frontier Foundation.
 From 2000 to 2015, she served as EFF’s legal director as well as its general counsel.
 Cohn first became involved with EFF in 1993, when the foundation asked her to serve as the outside lead attorney in Bernstein v.
 Department of Justice, the successful First Amendment challenge to the U.S. export restrictions on cryptography.

 Cross is the chief technology officer of network security-as-a-service provider OPAQ Networks.
 He has led security research efforts at Lancope and IBM’s X-Force Advanced Research team.
 His areas of expertise include vulnerability disclosure, network security and cyber-conflict.